kichMan/ATtinyDebugger/README.md

 # ATtinyDebugger
-Assembler debugger for ATtiny on software TX UART
+The debugger for ATtiny on Assembler by software TX UART